zenml-io/zenml/docs/book/component-guide/image-builders/kaniko.md

 zenml stack register <STACK_NAME> -i <NAME> ... --set
 ```

-For more information and a full list of configurable attributes of the Kaniko image builder, check out the [API Docs](https://sdkdocs.zenml.io/latest/integration\_code\_docs/integrations-kaniko/#zenml.integrations.kaniko.image\_builders.kaniko\_image\_builder.KanikoImageBuilder) .
+For more information and a full list of configurable attributes of the Kaniko image builder, check out the [SDK Docs](https://sdkdocs.zenml.io/latest/integration\_code\_docs/integrations-kaniko/#zenml.integrations.kaniko.image\_builders.kaniko\_image\_builder.KanikoImageBuilder) .

 #### Authentication for the container registry and artifact store